tjM1KE/V1-stocks-project/README.md

 # V1-stocks-project
+Goals of the project:
-Creating a portfolio based on a learning trading strategy, and trying to eliminate survivalist bias
+-Creating a portfolio based on a learning trading strategy -Eliminate survivalist bias
+-Adjusting data to show more accurate correlation